RahulR0204/CSRF-Cross-Site-Request-Forgery/README.md

 - **SameSite=Lax**: The cookie is sent with top-level navigations but not with third-party contexts (e.g., embedded iframes).
 - **SameSite=None**: The cookie is sent with cross-site requests, but only if Secure is also set.

+### 3. Origin and Referrer Headers:

+ Validate the Origin and Referer headers on incoming requests.
+Ensure that requests originate from trusted domains and reject requests with unexpected origins or missing/invalid referrers.

+### 4. Session Management:

+Implement secure session management practices, such as expiring sessions after a period of inactivity, using secure cookies, and ensuring sessions are invalidated properly after logout.

 ## Usage
 Clone the repository:
 ```bash